databricks/cli/docs/commands.md

   the **USE_SCHEMA** privilege on the table's schema, and be the owner of the table.

-## `bricks tables` - A table resides in the third layer of Unity Catalog’s three-level namespace.
+## `databricks tables` - A table resides in the third layer of Unity Catalog’s three-level namespace.

 A table resides in the third layer of Unity Catalog’s three-level namespace.
 It contains rows of data.
 To create a table, users must have CREATE_TABLE and USE_SCHEMA permissions on the schema,